Feel like yourself again

 Try a Hair Mask

-While there’s no evidence that using a hair mask can stimulate hair growth or prevent thinning, applying a mask to your hair every now and then may help support a healthy scalp and keep your hair from becoming overly dry.
+While there’s no evidence that using a hair mask can stimulate hair growth or prevent thinning, applying a moisturizing mask to your hair every now and then may help support a healthy scalp and keep your hair from becoming overly dry.

 Hair masks are essentially regular conditioners on steroids — supportive, nourishing masks that provide your hair with extra moisture.
+It can smooth frizzy hair and flyaways, all while replenishing moisture.

-Our guide to hair masks goes into more detail about how hair masks work, as well as how your hair may benefit from this type of treatment every now and then.
 Wondering "Is Vaseline good for your hair" as a fix for dry, damaged hair?
 We've got the answer for that too.

 In fact, putting any form of pressure on your hair follicles can potentially cause damage, as it’s an easy way to tug on the follicles and affect your hair’s ability to grow.